-Apparently according to the age old saying; “You are never too old to learn.”
+Apparently according to the age-old saying; “You are never too old to learn.”
 This has always struck me as a statement which has a ring of truth about it.
-Well it just so happened that recently I’ve had the chance to reflect on the whether this supposed nugget of wisdom is fact or fiction.
+Well, it just so happened that recently I’ve had the chance to reflect on whether this supposed nugget of wisdom is fact or fiction.
 Let me explain.

 However, times change and around 18 months ago I had the opportunity to apply my accumulated industry knowledge in a new way and to a new audience.
 When it came I was extremely pleased to be a Higher Education Careers Adviser at GSM London.

-What followed (and indeed it is a process that continues today) is a classic example in the difference between education and training.
-It is only now that I am halfway through my post graduate certificate that the real difference in an education and being trained has struck home.
+What followed (and indeed it is a process that continues today) is a classic example of the difference between education and training.
+It is only now that I am halfway through my post-graduate certificate that the real difference in an education and being trained has struck home.
 I now realise that prior to attending Warwick, much of my own learning experience has been training rather than an education.
 So what’s the difference?

-According to the Oxford dictionary training “teaches a specified skill especially by practice, so that the outcome is a specific set of behaviours which ultimately improve the efficiency of the organisation.”
+According to the Oxford dictionary training “teaches a specified skill especially by practice, so that the outcome is a specific set of behaviors which ultimately improve the efficiency of the organisation.”

 Education on the other hand “focuses on learning new skills, knowledge and attitudes …….
 The justification for the learning is to enhance a person’s being, and not necessarily the improvement of a performance that translates into the improvement of an organisation’s effectiveness.”

 Viewed from a career perspective, a good education equips an individual to assume a new role or challenge that up to that point is unspecified.